-Ms. Dubinsky is a Lecturer at the School of Public Policy, University of Maryland; a Lecturer at the Heller School for Social Policy and Management, Brandeis University; a Center Fellow with the Center for Professional Responsibility in Business and Society, Gies School of Business, University of Illinois; and a Fellow with the Rutland Institute for Ethics, Clemson University, Clemson, South Carolina.
-For over 20 years, Joan has served as a Kallman Executive Fellow with the Center for Business Ethics, Bentley University, Waltham, Massachusetts.
+Ms. Dubinsky is a Lecturer at the School of Public Policy, University of Maryland; a Lecturer at the Heller School for Social Policy and Management, Brandeis University; and a Faculty Fellow with the Rutland Institute for Ethics, Clemson University, Clemson, South Carolina.
+With colleagues from the Gies School of Business, University of Illinois, she is documenting the formation of the modern business ethics movement with the original academic and practitioner ethics pioneers.
+For nearly 20 years, Joan served as a Kallman Executive Fellow with the Hoffman Center for Business Ethics, Bentley University, Waltham, Massachusetts.

 With Alan Richter, PhD., Ms. Dubinsky co-authored Global Ethics and Integrity Benchmarks (2008, 2015, and 2020 editions).
-She was a contributing author to the ECOA’s Ethics and Compliance Handbook, documenting best practices in the field of corporate compliance.
-Ms. Dubinsky led the Conference Board’s Research Working Group on Working at the Intersection of Human Resources, Ethics & Compliance.
-Her work in ethics training was prominently featured in Ethics Matters: How to Implement Values-Driven Management, by Dawn-Marie Driscoll and W. Michael Hoffman (2000).
 Her work on investigations was highlighted in Blackwell’s Companion to Business Ethics, ed. by Robert Fredericks (1999).
 A Phi Beta Kappa, Ms. Dubinsky received her Juris Doctorate from the University of Texas at Austin and her undergraduate degree in Religious Philosophy from the Residential College, University of Michigan.

 - Ethical leadership; organizational culture; ethical decision making; ethical & reputational risk management; ethics in international organizations